SingularityIndonesia/Func-It/README.md

 ```

 ### 2. Transformers
-The transform purpose is to transform one object to another.
+The purpose of transformers is to transform one object to another.
 Ex:
 ```kotlin
 fun stringToInt(inp: String): Option<Int> =
     runCatching {